evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Infotainment

 You can choose between two sound systems on the BYD Tang EV600.
-With the Surroundsystem, you get seven amplifier channels and seven speakers with a max system output of  watts.
-With the Premium sound system, you get seven amplifier channels and 12 speakers with a max system output of  watts.
+With the Surroundsystem, you get seven speakers with a max system output of  watts.
+With the Premium sound system, you get 12 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

-The models is equipped with 4 USB-A connections as standard.
+The model has 4 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.